 When I started to be honest with people, I was so surprised at how many people have suffered in similar ways.
-I’ve been through so much and I couldn’t bare the thought of anyone else having to go through the same stuff without some kind of support.
+I’ve been through so much and I couldn’t bare the thought of anyone else having to go through the same buy sildenafil from india stuff without some kind of support.
 Nobody should feel ashamed for having any kind of serious illness and nobody should go unsupported.

 That is why I decided to set up the support group on Facebook, I wanted to create a place where we could all be honest; un-apologetically so… a place where we can stop pretending and start learning.
 The only way to get rid of stigma is to talk about it.
 It’s ok to be poorly in this way and it effects so many more people than we realise.

 The response to the group has been overwhelming.
 Already over a thousand members all there to support each other.
 I found the actual support from medical professionals and talking therapies to be considerably lacking; thats where the fundraising idea came from.
 It would be nice to make a difference to the level of support provided to people in need.
 It made sense to ask tattooers to help with the fundraising as tattooing is my life and tattooers are some of the most kind and non-judgemental people I have ever met.